adap/flower/doc/source/good-first-contributions.rst

 Request for Baselines
 ---------------------

-If you are not familiar with baselines, you should probably check-out our `contributing guide for baselines <https://flower.dev/docs/contributing-baselines.html>`_.
+If you are not familiar with Flower Baselines, you should probably check-out our `contributing guide for baselines <https://flower.dev/docs/contributing-baselines.html>`_.

 You should then check out the open
 `issues <https://github.com/adap/flower/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+baseline%22>`_ for baseline requests.